-This paper introduces Nameles, a system for the detection of invalid ad traffic, which is one of the main problems faced by the online advertising industry.
+This paper introduces Nameless, a system for the detection of invalid ad traffic, which is one of the main problems faced by the online advertising industry.
 Nameles has been designed to meet the requirements of both advertisers and DSPs that together form the so-called buy-side of the programmatic advertising industry.
 On the one hand, Nameles is the first available open source solution for the identification of invalid traffic, responding to the advertisers' demand for transparency.
 On the other hand, the paper provides economic supported evidence that, contrary to conventional wisdom, show how DSPs may increase their profitability with invalid traffic filtering.
 For this, the applied solution needs to be highly scalable and operate in real time and at the level of individual bid requests.
 Nameles meets these requirements.

 A Nameles prototype has been thoroughly tested in a realistic deployment.
 We demonstrate that even with modest resources, Nameles is able to process tens of billions of bid requests per day, with processing delays below 3ms per request and good detection accuracy.
-Moreover, applying Nameles on two datasets including each almost 2 B bid requests per day for a period of two months, we observe the presence of 20% invalid traffic.
-The evidenced performance of Nameles along with our open-source vision has led the World Federation of Advertisers to endorse Nameles as a solution to counter invalid traffic by the Adtech industry.
+Moreover, applying Nameles on two datasets including each almost $2\,\mathrm{B}$ bid requests per day for a period of two months, we observe the presence of $20\,\%$ invalid traffic.